Irish History Online (IHO) is part of a European network of sixteen subject-specific historical bibliographies from fourteen countries. www.histbib.eu

 As part of a special retrospective project in June-July 2013 in collaboration with the Representative Church Body Library, almost 500 books and pamphlets relating to the history of the Church of Ireland were added to the Irish History Online database.
-This special project was completed by Conor Heffernan in association with Bernadette Cunningham and Raymond Refaussé.
+This special project was completed by Conor Heffernan in association with Bernadette Cunningham (RIA Library) and Raymond Refaussé (RCB Library).

 Summary report on additions to Irish History Online in 2014

 A total of 4,456 new records were input to the IHO database during 2014.
 These included 3,256 articles in journals, 583 monographs or collective volumes and 617 articles/chapters in collective volumes.
 Of this total input, 2,072 items were published in the years 2011-2014.
 Work continued on enhancing the retrospective coverage by adding 1,647 items published in the years 2000-2010.
 The remaining new additions were published pre-2000.
 The compilers in 2014 were Máirín Cassidy (journals), and Ciarán McCabe and Bernadette Cunningham (books).
 Rose O'Connor and Zoe Rogers worked on the project for eight weeks in summer 2014, funded by Department of History, Maynooth University.